Fits

 Types of Fits

-- Generalized seizures: These affect the entire brain and can cause loss of consciousness, muscle contractions, and convulsions.
+- Generalized Seizures: These seizures affect both sides of the brain and can cause loss of consciousness, muscle contractions, and convulsions.
+Examples include tonic-clonic seizures (grand mal) and absence seizures (petit mal).

-- Focal seizures: These occur in a specific area of the brain and may cause localized symptoms such as twitching or numbness.
+- Focal Seizures: These seizures occur in one area of the brain and may cause localized symptoms such as twitching or numbness in a specific part of the body.

 Symptoms of Fits